Spread over two days, the Techathon event consists of core challenges.

 Techathon is for anyone, from complete beginners to tech wizards.

-A two-day Hackathon for young people.
+A two-day Hackathon for young people, part of Norwich Science Festival.

 -The Step into Tech Team